-Jenny Lake in Wyoming - Grand Tetons National Park - Photos
+Hidden Falls and Inspiration Point near Jenny Lake in the Grand Tetons National Park of Wyoming

 Jenny Lake in the Grand Tetons National Park

 During our two week vacation, while staying in Jackson Hole, Wyoming, one of the tours we took in the Grand Tetons National Park, introduced us to Jenny Lake.

 My mother, niece and I generally like to take tours when new to an area because we learn so much from the guides and then, if we have extra time, we can always go back to areas where we might wish to spend some additional time.
 When we first saw Jenny Lake on tour, we knew that we wanted to see more of it.

 These first three photos are from that one day tour.
 The rest that follows is from our going back and spending much of a full day there.

 - Jenny Lake formed about 10,000 years ago along with the other lakes in this area after glacial action scoured this locale leaving the valley surrounded by mountains.

 - Jenny Lake is about 1 1/2 miles long and about 1 mile wide.
 Its depth is approximately 236 feet.

 - The lake was named for the wife of an early homesteader by the name of Beaver Dick Leigh.

 - The other lakes in this national park are Taggart and Phelps lakes to the south and Leigh and Jackson lakes to the north.